graysievert/terraform-provider-prettyjson/README.md

 A Terraform provider for formatting JSON strings with configurable indentation.
 This function-only provider helps maintain readable JSON configuration files in your infrastructure as code workflows.

+## Disclaimer

+This is an experiment.
+Almost everything in this repo is generated via AI tools.
+Use at your own risk.

 ## Features

 - **Multiple Indentation Options**: Support for 2-space, 4-space, and tab indentation